Links condivisione social

 • M.L.
 Guglielminetti, M.Rodolfi ed E. Savino, Dip. della Terra e dell’Ambiente, UNIPV.

-(vii) Type 3 diabetes: Alzheimer's
+(ii) Type 3 diabetes: Alzheimer's

 Nutritional Neuroscience is a new field of nutrition that deals with the study of the effects of bioactive components present in food on the CNS.
 In the laboratory, the effect of chronic peripheral hyperglycemia (diabetes) at the CNS level is studied.
 Recent studies show in animal models that a low glycemic index diet exerts neuroprotective effects, on the risk / prevention and on the progression of some neurodegenerative diseases, including Alzheimer's, in which a component of metabolic origin is recognized, and therefore considered a type III diabetes (for a review, Shieh et al. 2020, doi: 10.1007 / s12035-019-01858-5).
 The Laboratory has long developed functional tests in vivo, on animal models, to test, after oral supplementation, the effects of substances on explicit declarative memory, a cognitive component of particular importance in the cognitive decline of Alzheimer's disease.
 This research project aims to study the mechanisms of action underlying the relationship between glycemia, insulin resistance and cognitive impairment.

-(viii) Study of the membrane currents involved in the metastasis process of human glioblastoma.
+(iii) Study of the membrane currents involved in the metastasis process of human glioblastoma.

 This line of research makes use of the patch-clamp technique integrated with the wound-healing assay technique and of the time lapse microscopy for the understanding of the membrane mechanisms involved in the ability to metastasize of the IV degree glioblstoma multiforme.
 The Neurobiology and Integrated Physiology laboratory has been characterizing the inward rectifier Kir4.1 currents and the BK currents involved in this process for years (Ratto et al. 2019; Brandalise et al. 2020).
 The study of these mechanisms could lead to the development of new therapies that target voltage-gated ion channels.